Thomas Vonier: Personal life

 Vonier maintains residences in France and the United States.
 An avid cyclist, he followed the Tour de France and wrote about the experience for The Washington Post.
-An amateur musician, he played in a rock group whose other members went on to join the Talking Heads (Jerry Harrison), to tour and record for decades with Leonard Cohen (Bob Metzger), and to record and tour with Johnny Winter (Jon Paris).
+An amateur musician, he played in a rock group whose other members went on to join Talking Heads (Jerry Harrison), to tour and record for decades with Leonard Cohen (Bob Metzger), and to record and tour with Johnny Winter (Jon Paris).
 As a college student, Vonier worked during vacations as an assistant floor manager for the NBC Today program, handling props and sets for Frank Blair, Frank McGee, and Barbara Walters.
 He is a motorcyclist, owning a succession of Ducati, BMW, and Honda two-wheelers.

-Honours and awards
+Honors and Awards

 Vonier was made an Honorary Member of the Australian Institute of Architects, and an Honorary Fellow of the Royal Architectural Institute of Canada.
 The American Institute of Architects elevated him to the College of Fellows in 2006.

 He is an elected member of the Royal Institute of British Architects.
 The International Academy of Architecture inducted Vonier into its ranks in 2018.
 The Consortium for Sustainable Urbanism in New York gave Vonier its Champion Award.

 With Edward Larrabee Barnes as lead architect, Vonier was part of the team to win a P/A Design Award for the College of the Atlantic in Bar Harbour, Maine.
 He received the Henry Adams Award for Excellence in Architecture for graduate research on public museums, funded by the National Science Foundation.